Patient education: Diabetes mellitus type 2: Treatment (Beyond the Basics)

-Home blood sugar testing — In people with type 2 diabetes, home blood sugar testing might be recommended, especially in those who take oral diabetes medicines or insulin shots.
-Home blood sugar testing is not usually necessary for people who are diet-controlled.
-(See "Patient information: Self-blood glucose monitoring in diabetes mellitus (Beyond the Basics)".)
+Home blood sugar testing — In people with type 2 diabetes, home blood sugar testing might be recommended, especially in those who take certain oral diabetes medicines or insulin.
+Home blood sugar testing is not usually necessary for people who are diet controlled.
+(See "Patient education: Self-monitoring of blood glucose in diabetes mellitus (Beyond the Basics)".)

 A normal fasting blood sugar is less than 100 mg/dL (5.6 mmol/L), although some people will have a different goal.
 Your doctor or nurse can help set your blood sugar goal.

-A1C testing — Blood sugar control can also be estimated with a blood test called A1C.
+A1C testing — Blood sugar control can also be estimated with a blood test called glycated hemoglobin, or A1C.
 The A1C blood test measures your average blood sugar level during the past two to three months.
 The goal A1C for most people with type 2 diabetes is 7 percent or less, which corresponds to an average blood sugar of 150 mg/dL (8.3 mmol/L) (table 1).
-For some people a higher HbA1c goal than this is safer and leads to better health outcomes.
-A healthcare provider can help determine your A1C goal.
+Reducing A1C levels reduces risk for kidney, eye, and nerve disease (so-called microvascular complications).
+For some people, a higher A1C goal may be chosen for safety reasons.
+A health care provider can help determine your A1C goal.

 Your average blood sugar (150 mg/dL or 8.3 mmol/L) is higher than your fasting blood sugar goal (100 mg/dL or 5.6 mmol/L) for several reasons:

-Cardiovascular risk control — The most common long-term complication of type 2 diabetes is cardiovascular (heart) disease, which can lead to heart attack, chest pain, stroke, and even death.
-People with type 2 diabetes have twice the risk of heart disease as those without diabetes.
+Cardiovascular risk control — The most common, serious, long-term complication of type 2 diabetes is cardiovascular disease, which can lead to heart attack, chest pain, stroke, amputations, and even death.
+People with type 2 diabetes have on average twice the risk of cardiovascular disease as those without diabetes.

 However, you can substantially lower your risk of cardiovascular disease by:

 A detailed discussion of ways to prevent complications is available separately.
-(See "Patient information: Preventing complications in diabetes mellitus (Beyond the Basics)".)
+(See "Patient education: Preventing complications in diabetes mellitus (Beyond the Basics)".)

 DIET AND EXERCISE IN TYPE 2 DIABETES